Training Two-Layer ReLU Networks with Gradient Descent is Inconsistent

 \section{A Closer Look at the Training Behavior}

-In this section we illustrate why the combination of zero bias initialization (which is the default in \texttt{Tensorflow} and \texttt{Keras}) and GD training as may produce poorly predicting NNs.
-In the subsequent sections we then rigorously prove that such training behavior does occur with high probability.
+In this section we illustrate why the combination of zero bias initialization and GD training may produce poorly predicting NNs.
+In the subsequent sections we then rigorously prove that the illustrated training behavior does occur with high probability.

 Our first, rather basic observation is that zero bias initialization $b_{i,0}=0$ and $c_0=0$ as in \Cref{ass:init} places all kinks $-b_{i,0}/a_{i,0}$ of the initial $f_{W_0}$ at zero.
 Consequently, $f_{W_0}$ is linear on both $(-\infty,0]$ and $[0,\infty)$.
 In contrast, the function to be learned is typically nonlinear on these two sets, and finding a suitable NN approximation during training may thus require to substantially move at least some of the kinks.
 To illustrate this statement, consider \Cref{fig:nn_convergence_fused}, in which a data set that requires a nonlinear predictor is depicted.
-It is obvious from \Cref{fig:nn_convergence_fused} that any reasonable NN approximation requires at least a few kinks in both $[-4, -1.5]$ and $[1.5, 4]$.
+It is obvious from \Cref{fig:nn_convergence_fused} that any reasonable NN approximation requires at least a few kinks in both $[-1.5, -0.5]$ and $[0.5, 1.5]$.
 The training algorithm thus needs to move a few kinks from 0 into these two areas.
 Unfortunately, such a behavior can in general not be guaranteed.
-For example, \Cref{fig:loss_and_kinks} illustrates that on the data set $D$ of \Cref{fig:nn_convergence_fused}, GD does not move the kinks outside the interval $[-0.2, 0.2]$ and in particular, no kink is moved across a sample, since no $x$-component of a sample of $D$ falls inside $[-0.5, 0.5]$.
+For example, \Cref{fig:loss_and_kinks} illustrates that on the data set $D$ of \Cref{fig:nn_convergence_fused}, GD does not move the kinks outside the interval $[-0.2, 0.2]$ and in particular, no kink is moved across a sample, since no $x$-component of a sample of $D$ falls inside $[-0.2, 0.2]$.
 As a consequence, the corresponding NN predictors $f_{W_k}$, for $k\geq 1$, remain affine linear on the left part $D_{-1}$ and the right part $D_1$ of the data set $D$, as \Cref{fig:nn_convergence_fused} illustrates.
-This problem has been observed experimentally by \citet{steinwart2019sober}, who suggests to use a data-dependent initialization method that places kinks randomly across all data points.
+This problem has been observed experimentally by \citet{steinwart_sober_2019}, who suggests to use a data-dependent initialization method that places kinks randomly in between the data points.